Jayne Kamin-Oncea- USA TODAY Sports. Pictured: Jimmy Garoppolo.

 Looking at win totals or Weeks 1-16 point spreads can give you an approximation of how many games a team will win, which you can compare to ADP to find teams that may be over/underrepresented.

-For example, BetOnline has the San Francisco 49ers with a win total of 8.5 (with a slight lean on the over) as they enter the first full season of the Jimmy Garoppolo era, but the 49ers have only one player (Jerick McKinnon) in the top 70 of Fantasy Football Calculator’s ADP (PPR scoring).
+For example, the San Francisco 49ers have a win total of 8.5 (with a slight lean on the over) as they enter the first full season of the Jimmy Garoppolo era, but the Niners have only one player (Jerick McKinnon) in the top 70 of Fantasy Football Calculator’s ADP (PPR scoring).
 On the other hand, the Cleveland Browns have a league-low win total of 4.5 (with a -190 lean to the over, so more like 5.0-5.5), but they have three players (Josh Gordon, Jarvis Landry, Carlos Hyde) being drafted in the top 55.

 Other Player Futures (Statistical Leader Props, Etc.)